bcb/alabaster/docs/customization.rst

 Custom stylesheet
 =================

-If you need to modify Alabaster's default CSS styles in a way not covered by the theme options from the next section, you may provide a custom CSS stylesheet as follows:
+If you need to modify Cygnus's default CSS styles in a way not covered by the theme options from the next section, you may provide a custom CSS stylesheet as follows:

-* Create a file named ``custom.css`` anywhere you prefer (typically ``_static/``, but this is solely convention) containing your desired overrides to the CSS found in Alabaster's ``static/alabaster_css_t``.
+* Create a file named ``custom.css`` anywhere you prefer (typically ``_static/``, but this is solely convention) containing your desired overrides to the CSS found in Cygnus's ``static/cygnus_css_t``.
 * Set the core Sphinx option `html_static_path
   <http://www.sphinx-doc.org/en/stable/config.html#confval-html_static_path>`_
   to either that file's path, or the directory it lives within.